Search

 http://www.whitworth.edu/mcs

-Whitworth's Mathematics & Computer Science Department offers a solid foundation in mathematics, statistics, computer programming, databases, networks and software engineering.
-Talented faculty in the department's interdisciplinary programs help students learn to apply mathematics and computing skills in the fields of natural science, business and industry, and the social and behavioral sciences.
+The Whitworth Mathematics & Computer Science Department offers a solid foundation in mathematics, statistics, computer programming, data science, databases, networks and software engineering.
+Talented faculty members in the department's interdisciplinary programs help students learn to apply mathematics and computing skills in the fields of natural science, business and industry, and the social and behavioral sciences.

 Mathematics